Effect of chirality imbalance on Hall transport of PrRhC$_2$

-We now consider a moderate temperature $T=25$ K to investigate the PHE in terms of the angular and magnetic field dependence as shown in Figs.\ref{fig:phe} (a), (c) and (b), (d), respectively.
+We now co\textcolor{black}nsider a moderate temperature $T=25$ K to investigate the PHE in terms of the angular and magnetic field dependence as shown in Figs. \ref{fig:phe} (a), (c) and (b), (d), respectively.
 The LMC has the angular dependence $\cos^2 \gamma$ while the PHC follows nearly $\sin\gamma \cos\gamma$-dependence.
-On the other hand, $B^2$ dependence is commonly observed for $\sigma_{yy}$ and $\sigma_{zy}$.
+On the other hand, $B^2$ profile is commonly observed for $\sigma_{yy}$ and $\sigma_{zy}$.
+The type-II WSMs can exhibit linear variation of PHC and LMC with magnetic field \cite{Nandy_2017,Jiang19,Wang_2018} in addition to the quadratic one that is found to be predominant in our case.
 Our findings on the angular signature of PHE are in accordance with the experimental observations \cite{Wang_2018, Kumar_2018}.
 Most importantly, the LMC and PHC exhibit strongest (weakest) response when the internal MQA aligns with the body diagonal (easy axis).
 Notice that the non-degenerate (maximally degenerate) WNs are only observed for ${\bf q}$-$111$ (${\bf q}$-$100$) case.
 An intermediate response is noticed for the case ${\bf q}$-$011$ where WNs are $2$-fold degenerate.